CLARIAH/datasets-vlo/README.md

 ### Run the importer to ingest CMDI metadata into the VLO

-Set the following **environment variables** or a version thereof that appies to your
+Set the following **environment variables** or a version thereof that applies to your
 environment:

 - `METADATA_DIR=/srv/vlo-data`